-All guides, company profiles and news articles are the independent work of the ConsumerAffairs editorial team and meet our standards for voice, tone, style and factual integrity.
+All guides, resources, company profiles and news articles are the independent work of the ConsumerAffairs editorial team and meet our standards for voice, tone, style and factual integrity.

 We strive to employ voices of diverse backgrounds and age groups to provide a careful and thorough look at topics and companies that affect buyers.
 This page is a summary policy and not intended to be comprehensive, and the information is updated as needed to reflect changing policies.